cube-drone/build-a-the-web-presentation/README.md

 With all of those things being said, it is _still_ really important to guard account creation with a CAPTCHA.
 It *is* an important line of defense against bots.

+You'll need lots of different lines of defense against bots.
+They are pernicious and constant.

 ### Location-Aware Security
 Your users will almost always log in from the same country - the same ISP.